 To put your faith in others rather than in God is to invite the devil himself to dine at your table.

-Seconds passed, and a smile crept across her face.
+Seconds passed, and a smile crept across the lone woman’s face.
 Her brown eyes stared at the screen.
-The local emergency dispatch grid flashed an access granted code, and she placed a small black headset into her ear.
+The local emergency dispatch grid flashed an access-granted code, and she placed a small black headset into her ear.
 She knew from experience that the call would be on its way in a few moments, and she was the one that needed to receive it.
 A small blue light flashed at the bottom of the screen.
 The address that scrolled across the screen was only two houses down from where she sat in her car.